iWriteGigs

 C when you have only a few people in your study

-D when you have a complex dependent variable
+D when you have at least three levels/conditions of the independent variable

 Question #14